7 Wine Tasting Tips

 Drink lots of water.
 Those small tastings really add up, and you can quickly get dehydrated, leading to a headache and dry mouth.

-If the tasting room offers a cheese plate, order one and have fun considering wine and cheese pairing.
+If the tasting room offers a cheese or charcuterie plate, order one and have fun considering wine and cheese pairing.

 Ask questions.
 The person pouring your wine is a resource of information about wine and the area.
 Take advantage of that.